 John has not taken time for himself or his family in over two weeks.
 All the personal thoughts he has repressed for the past two weeks are flooding his mind, triggered by the note (Lin, Jen, & Yang, 2015b).
 John has been working so many hours he has not had time to talk with his family to explain how important this project is to their financial future.
 Now everything is crowding in on him ("Wakeup Call for Insomnia," n.d.).

 A 15-minute break during the course of the day to call his wife would have gone a long way in this situation.
 However, John did not take the time.
 Now due to a lack of actual communication, he is left to lie awake wondering what his wife is trying to communicate with her note.
 In the absence of his wife there to ask the questions he would like answered, his mind tries to help him sort it out, but the mind has no more answers than John does.
 It is going to be another long night.

-If sleep evades you, and you find you are awake nights thinking, it may be because you are not allowing yourself time to process your personal thoughts during the course of the day.
+If sleep evades you, and you find you are awake many nights thinking, it may be because you are not allowing yourself time to process your personal thoughts during the day.
 Setting time aside for yourself and your family is essential for your own mental health as well as for the healthy functioning of your family.
 You may need help in finding ways of managing your time so that you do not neglect yourself or your family.
 Betterhelp.com can provide you with the resources you need to cope with work overload and get you back on track, so that you can also get back to sleeping soundly, and peacefully.